Arlington County school board meeting sparks protest over transgender bathroom policies

 READ MORE: 5 Virginia school districts stand firm against federal transgender bathroom policy demands

 "It’s about standing up for our kids who are vulnerable and marginalized.
-That’s number one, but also we shall not be bullied by the federal government or state government," said one parent supporting transgender rights.
+That’s number one, but also we shall not be bullied by the federal government or state government," one parent supporting transgender rights said.

 But the opposition also had a strong presence.

-"I don’t wanna be in the bathroom with a person that maybe is a real transgender but maybe he’s not… Kids are confused, and I feel we do have to — as an adult, as a parent — I will be in charge to protect my child," said another protester.
+"I don’t want to be in the bathroom with a person that maybe is a real transgender, but maybe he’s not.
+Kids are confused, and I feel we do have to—as an adult, as a parent—I will be in charge to protect my child," said another protester.

 During public comment, speakers on both sides expressed frustration with what they see as government overreach.